Cookies

 If using PhotoRobot Cloud hosting, files can also be found in the PhotoRobot cloud storage.
 To access these, click Open in the cloud in the Photos section at the top-left part of the screen.

-To access the export settings, go to the Items section.
-You will find the export button in the menu above the item list:
+To access Item export settings, go to the Items section, and click Export in the menu above the item list:

 The following window will open, allowing you to change export settings: